e-ago/bitcracker/README.md

 ![alt text](http://openwall.info/wiki/_media/john/bitcracker_img1.png)

-Our attack has been tested on several memory units encrypted with BitLocker running on Windows 7, Window 8.1,  Windows 10 (compatible and non-compatible mode) and BitLocker To Go.
+Our attack has been tested on several memory units encrypted with BitLocker running on Windows 7, Window 8.1,  Windows 10 (compatible and no-compatible mode) and BitLocker To Go.

 Requirements
 ===